exil0867/nixcfg/README.md

 This repository contains my personal NixOS configuration files.

+The migration of my devices and home server to NixOS is still in progress.
+The goal of this project is to rewrite everything I run in a declarative way.

 ## Usage

 After the installation, you can customize your NixOS configuration by editing the Nix files.
 Here are some common commands: